jbarrus/adapterPattern/README.md

 Little Kata in java to practise easily the implementation of Adapter pattern

-We have an application where you can create a song or a fly lesson from Birds Canary and Sparrow.
+We have an application where you can create a song or a fly lesson from Birds kata.Canary and kata.Sparrow.

 We need to add new “birds” a Bat, MagicPotato and Duck , but this classes can not be modify and they do not have the methods necessary to use our existing implantation.